vilnius/carplatereader/docs/notes.md

 ## New ideas
 * Citizens can subscribe and get SMS notifications when their bus(es) are being late (Alfredas)
   * they have pretty sweet infrastructure to track traffic and movement of public transport, so possibilities to improve public transport are great
-* Reverse engineer m.ticket and m.parking applications (source is missing), it would be possible to go open-source (Artūras)
-  * Basically the problem is that apps and whole server infrastructure was made by some shady private company.
-Due to some tricky contract "Susisiekimo paslaugos" cannot retrieve neither the source code, nor move service onto their own servers.
-Maintanence, new feature implementation cost a fortune;
-  * to retrieve the code, etc. government must sue the private company, but they do not want to do it as service would be shutdown, all in all it is complicated and I digress;
-  * m.parking is used by 60% of users, so if private company shuts it down - it's not good;
-  * ultimate plan to have "vilniečio kortelė", "m.ticket", "m.parking" as one system with different apps.
-Now all these 3 apps are completely separate, so, for example, user who has 30 eur in "vilniečio kortelė", can't use that money with "m.ticket";
-  * we should ask Artūras for app specifications;
-  * we asked to present this in a meetup, though they have many business trips, and hardly can make it;
-  * they would be very happy if we rewrite those applications, probably made them open-source and move the infrastructure into the hands of government.
 * *Somewhat related idea*: Buses are like blood inside the transportation body of Vilnius City, if buses are stopping and/or moving very slowly -- you know that there is a traffic jam there.
 This could be determined automatically and it can be very useful for car drivers!
 [Note: it's already done: http://stops.lt/vilnius/#vilnius/map/en and push 'show traffic' button on the right side, though it could be somewhat with better UI/UX, or even a separate app.
 Also accuraccy is unknown]